muhammed-elgarf/Swag-Labs-UI-Automation/README.md

 The framework follows industry-standard automation testing practices with a clean and maintainable architecture.
 It automates the complete purchasing workflow from user login to successful checkout while ensuring code reusability, scalability, and readability.

+The framework is designed to simulate real-world automation testing practices, making it suitable for portfolio presentation and continuous learning.

 ---

 ## ✨ Framework Features